PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passes with maximum absolute error `4.470348358154297e-07` and zero process-tree SWAP.

+Producer/activation fusion is isolated in `activation_fusion.py`.
+The public compatibility surface remains the private lowerer wrapper `_optimize_fuse_conv_activation_chains`, while the implementation module owns indexed matching for Conv2D, depthwise Conv2D, Add, Sub, Mul, and Div followed by their supported ReLU family.
+It preserves the historical single-consumer, dtype, protected-boundary, graph-output bridge, existing fused-activation, and operator-arity guards.
+Output replacement and activation removal update one `ModelIRGraphIndex` differentially, and the exact Conv/Add/binary lineage event types and per-family counters remain unchanged.

+Cleanup remains at the same pass exit and now receives the Session `LayoutState`, so removal of unused pre-fusion tensor names cannot leave stale layout entries.
+All direct production calls and the shared final convergence forward the same Session state; the final convergence also continues to reuse its single graph index.
+The compatibility scan/restart loop is intentionally unchanged in this mechanical checkpoint.
+Moving it out of the central lowerer reduces unrelated lowering context without altering semantic ownership or artifact order.

+FastestDet, HumanSeg, OSNet, and IAT-LLIE establish real production ownership.
+Their three invocation totals are respectively `35,0,0`, `60,0,0`, `77,0,24`, and `1,0,0`.
+The families jointly cover Conv and Add fusion; the focused synthetic contract additionally fixes depthwise Conv, Sub, Mul, and Div behavior.
+Every float32, float16, and correspondence artifact for all four models is byte-identical across extraction, and every monitored conversion records zero process-tree SWAP.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter